Informing the Candidate

 Log of Additional Contacts

-A fully descriptive log of all additional contacts with evaluators, potential evaluators, and others in connection with this review including a written report describing the substance of the contact.
+A fully descriptive log of all additional contacts with evaluators, potential evaluators, and others in connection with this review including a written report describing the substance of

 Include any unsolicited correspondence received on behalf of the candidate.